Bilguun1015/css-project-1/ReadMe.md

 - when adjacent elements have `margin` property, the bigger `margin` wins and overlaps the other block element's `margin`.
 - when a parent element's firs/last/only child have `margin`, the bigger `margin` will win
 - when there is an empty element without any other box model properties

+3. `pseudo`

+- pseudo class -- `:class name` -- defines the style of a spceial state of an element
+- pseudo element -- `::element name` -- defines the styel of a specific part of an element